If Avaya Inc. succeeds in leaving Chapter 11 bankruptcy in the fall, then the UC vendor will re-enter a highly...

 At best, Avaya can compete effectively, "but not as the dominant player it once was," said Richard Costello, analyst at IDC.
 "Both Cisco and Microsoft have clearly put some space between themselves and the rest of the market, based on their strengths in networking and the desktop, respectively, which has been hard for competitors to overcome."

-Avaya also has a large customer base to tap for future sales.
+Avaya will tap its large customer base for future sales.
 Most of those companies are using Avaya's on-premises telephony and contact-center products.
-Through Zang, Avaya can provide those companies a path to cloud-based communications.
+Through Zang, Avaya can provide those organizations a path to cloud-based communications.

-To do that, however, it will need resellers, systems integrators and software developers willing to work with Avaya.
+To do that, however, it will need resellers, systems integrators and software developers.
 "The challenge is establishing a robust partner ecosystem," said Alan Lepofsky, an analyst at Constellation Research Inc., based in Cupertino, Calif.
 "Avaya will need to show their existing partners the benefits of building on their platform."

 Building a strategy to unlock the benefits of UCC